 Starting a business in Vietnam and Philippines

 Both Vietnam and Philippines are welcoming foreign investment, however there are some hurdles and bureaucracies that the businessmen should be aware of.

 In Vietnam, while it is not mandatory to appoint a Vietnamese director or shareholder, the director needs to have a Vietnamese i) work permit and ii) 12 months in a managerial position.

 In Philippines, the typical limited liability company is the Joint stock corporation, which requires 5 directors and shareholders.
 They can be the same individuals, however, the majority of them need to be resident in the Philippines.

-Healy Consultants Group PLC has been helping businesses to set up in Vietnam and form a company in Philippines efficiently and providing Clients with simple solutions to the above hurdles.
+Healy Consultants Group has been helping businesses to set up in Vietnam and form a company in Philippines efficiently and providing Clients with simple solutions to the above hurdles.
 Contact us to find out how.